JuliaGraphics/Luxor.jl/docs/src/simplegraphics.md

 ![rects](assets/figures/rects.png)

-If you want the coordinates of the corners of a box, rather than draw one immediatelye, use:
+If you want the coordinates of the corners of a box, rather than draw one immediately, use:

 ```julia
 box(centerpoint, width, height, vertices=true)